 Beltany Stone Circle is located outside the town of Raphoe in County Donegal.
 It is made up of 64 large stones that enclose a low earth platform; it is believed there may have been 80 stones originally at the site.

-Stone circles like this one have been dated to the late Bronze Age period but their function still remains a mystery.
+Stone circles like this one have been dated to the Late Bronze Age period but their function still remains a mystery.

 It’s believed, however, they have been used for religious rituals that included observations of the sun and the moon.
-The Irish name Beltany is from ‘Baal Tine’ – ‘Baal’s fire’ and suggest that the pagan practise of sun worship was celebrated on this site.
+The Irish name Beltany is from ‘Baal Tine’ – ‘Baal’s fire’ and suggest that the pagan practice of sun worship was celebrated on this site.

 A stone head was found at Beltany that dates from the Iron Age period indicating this monument was still a place of ceremonial activity for centuries after it was first built.